 Fuel Debt Advice in the Community aims to provide an understanding of the causes of fuel debt, issues householders may face with meters, fuel statements, payment and tariff options.
 It also considers consumers, private landlords and fuel suppliers obligations, as well as complaints procedures and support available for low-income and vulnerable households.

-This subject is aimed at frontline staff / volunteers working with low-income and vulnerable households who may be in fuel debt or at risk from fuel debt.
+This course is aimed at frontline staff / volunteers working with low-income and vulnerable households who may be in fuel debt or at risk from fuel debt.

 - causes of and identify solutions for fuel debt

 - how to read meters, fuel statements and rectify common billing errors